apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

    - While creating multi-control nodes, HA cluster over a shared network, an external load-balancer must be manually setup.
 This load-balancer should have port-forwarding rules for SSH, Kubernetes API server access.
 Service assumes SSH access to cluster nodes is available from port 2222 to (2222 + cluster node count -1).
 Similarly, for API access 6443 must be forwarded to control nodes.
 Over the CloudStack isolated network these rules are automatically provisioned.

-Examples on how to ssh into the Control - and Worker nodes
+Examples of how to ssh into the Control and Worker nodes

 Control node